WWLDP schedule and content summary

 Team Assessment & Motivation

-Overview of how to evaluate the current status of a team to determine if and what actions are needed to improve or maintain momentum, progress, efficiency, and health.
+Overview of how to evaluate the current status of a team to determine if and what leadership actions are needed to improve or maintain momentum, progress, efficiency, and health.
 Implementation tools including effective motivational strategies for individuals vs. teams.

 Awareness of how people hear and process information depending on how it is communicated.
 How to read non-verbal cues and body language, the importance of feedback, different listening and empathy levels, and when to engage what to be most effective.